Git Fundamentals Lab

 This week we will go through a very simple git workflow to get you familiar with the process and to confirm that your toolchain works for future assignments.

-- Make sure that you have git installed, ssh keys configured, and your Duke GitLab account is setup, as detailed in the Software Installation Lab.
+- Make sure that you have git installed, ssh keys configured, and your Duke GitLab account is setup, as detailed here

-- Create a fork–not a clone–of this project on GitLab in your userspace.
+- Create a fork–not a clone–of the git-fundamentals-lab in your userspace.

 Warning